 If you have used any means of public transportation recently, you probably noticed that security measures have been stepped up.
-In the aftermath of al-Qaida leader Osama bin Laden’s killing by U.S. forces, many Americans share anxiety of a retaliatory terrorist attack.
+In the aftermath of al-Qaida leader Osama bin Laden’s killing by U.S. forces, many Americans share the anxiety of a retaliatory terrorist attack.

-Recent history shows that attacks similar to the subway bombings in London, Madrid, Moscow and even peaceful Minsk, are quite easy to orchestrate.
+Recent history shows that attacks similar to the subway bombings in London, Madrid, Moscow, and even peaceful Minsk, are quite easy to orchestrate.
 The damage and casualties from those attacks are devastating, delivering a major blow to the economy and disrupting the fabric of life.
 So far, the United States has been fortunate enough to stop these attempts thanks to outstanding collaboration and efforts by our intelligence and task forces.

 Most of TSA’s $8.1 billion 2011 fiscal budget, or about 71 percent, is spent on securing our airlines.
-Only about 1 percent is spent on securing the surface transportation.
-Unlike airport security, which relies on high-tech scanning equipment and heavy video surveillance, transportation security is dependant on eyes and ears of the general population.
+Only about 1 percent is spent on securing surface transportation.
+Unlike airport security, which relies on high-tech scanning equipment and heavy video surveillance, transportation security is dependant on the eyes and ears of the general population.

-Chicago Transit Authority is the second largest transit agency in the nation, providing services to 1.7 million riders daily on bus and rail networks.
+Chicago Transit Authority is the second-largest transit agency in the nation, providing services to 1.7 million riders daily on bus and rail networks.
 In March of 2011 CTA was recognized by the DHS for achieving high scores in all categories of the security inspection program for transit.

 According to their website, “if you observe an unattended package, witness anything unusual or see someone acting suspiciously, alert a CTA employee or call 911 immediately.”

-Cell phone calls to 911 are a first thought; however, cell phones do not always work in the subway.
+Cell phone calls to 911 are the first thought; however, cell phones do not always work in the subway.
 Many transit agencies have chosen to deploy emergency phones, which are easily seen and only require a push of a button to connect to the correct security personnel.

 Not only do they allow security personnel to instantly pinpoint the location of a caller, but they also provide the quickest way to contact security in case of an emergency.
 In addition, all CTA trains are equipped with a two-way intercom system, accessible to riders during an emergency.

 CTA, and other systems, have also installed Emergency Phones, signage, lighting, emergency walkways in the subway tunnels themselves, so that in the event passengers must leave the train between stations in an emergency, they can quickly and easily notify security of the emergency event which caused them to leave the stopped train between stations.
-Since these emergency phones automatically notify security of their location, it is easier to tell passengers what to do, and to dispatch assistance to the right location.
+Since these emergency phones automatically notify security of their location, it is easier to tell passengers what to do and to dispatch assistance to the right location.

 “We have blue lights affixed throughout the subway.
-Those blue lights are in placed where telephones are located.
-At those telephones passengers have the ability to push one button and they are able to talk directly to our control center,” explains Myron Meredith in the public safety video produced by the CTA.
+Those blue lights are in a place where telephones are located.
+At those telephones, passengers have the ability to push one button and they are able to talk directly to our control center,” explains Myron Meredith in the public safety video produced by the CTA.
 “As they continue walking towards the emergency exit, there is a flashing blue light that will alert them to the location of that emergency exit, as well as the message that is playing that directs them to that emergency exit.”

 Personnel who are on duty at CTA’s control center alert both the Chicago Fire Department and the Chicago Police Department to emergencies on CTA’s system.
 Fire and police personnel train alongside CTA staff to familiarize themselves with CTA subway tunnels and elevated structure.
 That way they can provide assistance to riders as quickly as possible when they respond to the scene.